jaggzh/react-native--expo-shell-utils/README.md

 # expoqr
 Examines the whole screen for a QR code (the one in the browser!)<br />
-Gets the URL from the QR code,<br />
+*(See example screencapture below (taken from an Expo github issue))*

-Converts it to an Expo app URL,<br />
+1. Gets the URL from the QR code,<br />
-And copies it to the clipboard for Expo, in the emulator,</br />
+2. Converts it to an Expo app URL,<br />
- to pick up in its main screen.
+3. ...And copies it to the clipboard for Expo, in the emulator, to pick up in its main screen.

 ### To run: